-CROW (Sitting on the plough?) : Is there a little worry in your big horse head?
+CROW : Is there a little worry in your big horse head?
 A worry that the Revolution might have made the animals happier but it has also made them hungrier?
 Even if they work so very hard.

-BOXER: Worry bird- get out of my big horse's head.
+BOXER : Worry bird- get out of my big horse's head.
 Forward, I must work harder - we all must work harder to build the Animal Future!

-CROW: Sugar happy Heaven is so much nicer than Animal Farm.
+CROW : Sugar happy Heaven is so much nicer than Animal Farm.

-BOXER: Get away Crow.
+BOXER : Get away Crow.
 Back to the sky and out of my horses head.
 If you think I think, I don't.
 Pigs think.
 That is their work.
 My work is to work.
 So go!
-(Flails at him with hooves and Crow flies off).
 I will work harder!

-ANNOUNCEMENT: Public meeting, public meeting all animals to assemble by the cow shed.
+DOG : Public meeting, public meeting all animals to assemble by the cow shed.

-SNB: (Snow ball marches onto the stage waving a large sheet with plans on it).
-Comrade Animals, the future is a machine.
+SNB : Comrade Animals, the future is a machine.
 Our own bodies are strong, but the machine is always stronger.
 We have had our problems with food.
-(Shouts, grunts, and the sheep especially agree and complain) I know, I know.
+I know, I know.
 And we have not always distributed the food fairly and equally.
-(An animal shouts "Yes the Milk!")
-Yes I am dealing with the milk.
-(Snorts of anger from pigs "Our milk!").
-The answer is the mechanisation of Animal Farm, to provide more food from less labour.